Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 These names are used by the runtime to track dependencies between tasks.

 In the following lines there is a small \omp task definition, with which the generation of task structures is shown.
-The code within the task is not handled yet.
+Transformation of code and variables within the task is addressed later.

 ```c++
 #pragma omp task\